 Study subjects

-The study protocol was approved by the institutional review board of Beijing Tongren Hospital in China, from Jan 2016 to Dec 2018.
-The inclusion criteria were as follows: (1) Subjects were 20–60 years old; (2) Subjects were diagnosed with primary angle-closure glaucoma and primary open-angle glaucoma; (3) Underwent at least once trabeculectomy and need re-surgery patients; (4) Phlegm-heat in TCM dialectical syndrome: TCM syndrome diagnosis standards were according to Disease Diagnosis Curative of TCM ‘Jin Gan’ (phlyctenular conjunctivitis).
-Phlegm-heat dialectical syndrome: Phlyctenular conjunctivitis, conjunctival congestion, more secretions, dry eye, red tongue, yellow coating, rapid pulse; and (5) Subjects signed written informed consent.
+The study protocol was approved by the institutional review board of Beijing Tongren Hospital in China and took place from Jan 2016 to Dec 2018.
+The inclusion criteria were as follows: (1) subjects were 20–60 years old; (2) subjects were diagnosed with primary angle-closure glaucoma and primary open-angle glaucoma; (3) subjects underwent at least once trabeculectomy and needed resurgery; (4) subjects diagnosed with Phlegm-heat in TCM dialectical syndrome: TCM syndrome diagnosis standards were according to Disease Diagnosis Curative of TCM ‘Jin Gan’ (phlyctenular conjunctivitis).
+Phlegm-heat dialectical syndrome was defined as phlyctenular conjunctivitis, conjunctival congestion, more secretions, dry eye, red tongue, yellow coating and rapid pulse; and (5) subjects signed written informed consent.

-Exclusion criteria were as follows: (1) Subjects had neovascular glaucoma and diagnosed as secondary glaucoma; (2) Subjects had scar diathesis; (3) Subjects had other eye diseases, including non-glaucomatous optic neuropathy, severe cataract; (4) Subjects had received cataract surgery within the previous 3 mo; (5) Subjects had a serious systemic disease, mental illness; (6) Subjects had uveitis, retinal detachment, optic nerve diseases or highly myopic eyes; (7) Subjects had significant cardiovascular, liver, kidney, or hematopoietic systems diseases, mental illness, and other serious medical conditions; (8) Subjects were pregnant, planning to become pregnant, or lactating; (9) Subjects were allergic to Chinese herbal medicines; and (10) Subjects had participated in any other clinical trials in the previous month.
+Exclusion criteria were as follows: (1) subjects had neovascular glaucoma and diagnosed as secondary glaucoma; (2) subjects had scar diathesis; (3) subjects had other eye diseases, including non-glaucomatous optic neuropathy or severe cataract; (4) subjects had received cataract surgery within the previous 3 mo; (5) subjects had a serious systemic disease or mental illness; (6) subjects had uveitis, retinal detachment, optic nerve diseases or highly myopic eyes; (7) subjects had significant cardiovascular, liver, kidney, or hematopoietic systems diseases, mental illness and other serious medical conditions; (8) subjects were pregnant, planning to become pregnant or lactating; (9) subjects were allergic to Chinese herbal medicines; and (10) subjects had participated in any other clinical trials in the previous month.

 MCMC and placebo preparation

-MCMC (Jiawei Sangbaipi Capsules) contains Cortex Mori (Sangbaipi), Bark of Chinese Wolfberry (Digupi), Root of Baikal Skullcap (Huangqin), Root of Dwarf Lilyturf (Maidong), Platycodon Root (Jiegeng), Fruit of Seville Orange (Zhiqiao), Chrysanthemum Flower (Juhua) and Inula Flower (Xuanfuhua); the herbs’ quality was tested by our hospital TCM pharmacy.
+MCMC (Jiawei Sangbaipi Capsules) contains Cortex Mori (Sangbaipi), Bark of Chinese Wolfberry (Digupi), Root of Baikal Skullcap (Huangqin), Root of Dwarf Lilyturf (Maidong), Platycodon Root (Jiegeng), Fruit of Seville Orange (Zhiqiao), Chrysanthemum Flower (Juhua) and Inula Flower (Xuanfuhua).
+The herbs’ quality was tested by our hospital TCM pharmacy.
 The capsule was made with an equal weight of all herbs (15 g) in our hospital TCM pharmacy.
 Each capsule contains 15 mg total herb medicine.
 The placebo was made with an equal weight of starch.
-Four capsules of MCMC or placebo were taken orally two times a day: 30 min after breakfast and dinner.
+Four capsules of MCMC or placebo were taken orally two times a day, 30 min after breakfast and dinner.

 Study protocol

-From initial screening visits, 60 glaucoma patients with trabeculectomy re-surgery were recruited from the eye department of Beijing Tongren Hospital in China.
+From initial screening visits, 60 glaucoma patients with trabeculectomy resurgery were recruited from the eye department of Beijing Tongren Hospital in China.
 All subjects received standard treatment without any dietary intervention.
 A biostatistician conducted a stratified sample, the block randomization method.
-Patients were assigned into 2 groups, 30 patients receiving placebo and 30 patients receiving MCMC.
-After 6 months, only 50 patients completed the study.
+Patients were assigned into two groups: 30 patients receiving placebo and 30 patients receiving MCMC.
+After 6 mo, 50 patients completed the study.

 Subjects were orally administered with MCMC capsules and placebo two times daily, 30 min after breakfast and dinner.
 Each capsule pill contained 15 mg of herbal medicine.
 The Pharmacy of Tongren Hospital provided all study medications.
-The treatment for each group started 2 wk before surgery and lasted 2 wk after surgery: Four consecutive weeks.
+The treatment for each group started 2 wk before surgery and lasted 2 wk after surgery (four consecutive weeks).

 Glaucoma filtering operation